brattonross/windy-radix-palette/README.md

 Unlike in the default Tailwind palette, Radix Colors does not share a color palette between light and dark mode.
 The palettes are designed to be used exclusively in their associated mode.

-This package embraces that philosophy by toggling between the palettes based on the presence of a `dark` class, so instead of needing to write `bg-blue-3 dark:bg-blueDark-3`, you just need to write `bg-blue-3`, and the `blue-3` from the dark palette will be applied when wrapped in an element with the `dark` class.
+This package embraces that philosophy by toggling between the palettes based on the presence of a `dark` class, so you only need to use a single class to support both light and dark mode.

 ### Class strategy